krazey/android_kernel_samsung_exynos9810/Documentation/filesystems/fscrypt.rst

   is encrypted with AES-256 where the AES-256 key is the SHA-256 hash of the file's data encryption key.

-- In the "direct key" configuration (FS_POLICY_FLAG_DIRECT_KEY set in the fscrypt_policy), the file's nonce is also appended to the IV.
+- With `DIRECT_KEY policies`_, the file's nonce is appended to the IV.
   Currently this is only allowed with the Adiantum encryption mode.

+- With `IV_INO_LBLK_64 policies`_, the logical block number is limited to 32 bits and is placed in bits 0-31 of the IV.
+The inode number (which is also limited to 32 bits) is placed in bits 32-63.

+Note that because file logical block numbers are included in the IVs, filesystems must enforce that blocks are never shifted around within encrypted files, e.g. via "collapse range" or "insert range".

 Filenames encryption
 --------------------